mrmagooey/hpcaas-container-daemon/readme.md

 ### Running Code

-When given the `start` command the daemon will run /code.
+When given the `start` command the daemon will run `/hpcaas/code/<hpc code name>`.
 When a HPCaaS container is created, the HPC code will need to be COPY'ed to this location, as per the container template instructions.
 This executable does not need to be the executable itself, i.e. it can be a shell script that calls the actual process.
-The daemon will track both the PID of the executable at /code, and any child processes that it spawns.
-If any of these processes exits with a non-zero exit code, the daemon will assume there has been an error and will:
+However, whatever the executable at  `/hpcaas/code/<hpc code name>` returns will be what the deamon is monitoring.
+If a non-zero exit code is returned from this executable, the daemon will assume there has been an error and will update the containers code status to `error`.

-1. If they aren't already dead, kill the parent (whatever was at /code), and any child processes.
-1. Update the code status to be Error.

 ### Container states